Artistička radna akcija: Background

-The album was released by Jugoton as a followup to the hugely successful Paket aranžman that presented three Belgrade bands Idoli, Šarlo Akrobata and Električni Orgazam, which, after the compilation release, quickly gained mainstream popularity.
+The album was released by Jugoton as a followup to the hugely successful Paket aranžman that presented three Belgrade bands (Idoli, Šarlo Akrobata and Električni Orgazam), which, after the compilation release, quickly gained mainstream popularity.
 Still, despite employing a similar concept, Artistička radna akcija never managed to replicate the critical and commercial success of its predecessor.
-The compilation was recorded in Druga Maca studio during April and May 1981 and, like Paket aranžman, was also produced by Enco Lesić.
-The Sound Engineers were few, with Dušan Vasiljević as one of them.
+The compilation was recorded at Druga Maca studio during April and May 1981 and, like Paket aranžman, was also produced by Enco Lesić.
+Dušan Vasiljević was among the engineers.

 The compilation featured the U Škripcu tracks surf Spaghetti Western "Pamflex dom" and ska / reggae oriented "Južno voće", which became minor hits, along with Bezobrazno Zeleno tracks "Bežim niz ulicu" and "Beograd", and the seven piece band Petar i Zli Vuci tracks "Ogledalo" and "Kozaci", which were also released on single.
 The former appeared on the B92 list of 100 Greatest Yugoslav rock songs in 2006, ranked in the 90th place.
 The VIA Talas track "Lilihip" is a cover version of the Millie Small song "My Boy Lollipop".

 Half of the bands did not release any other recordings except the ones on this compilation.
 Bezobrazno Zeleno released two studio albums, Profili Profili released a split album with Kazimirov Kazneni Korpus, Petar i Zli Vuci released two singles, U Škripcu had several studio releases and gained mainstream popularity moving to synthpop, and VIA Talas released one studio album before disbanding in 1982.
 Unlike Paket aranžman, which featured three young acts that almost immediately became critically acclaimed, even commercially successful, each one of the ten bands on Artistička radna akcija (with the exception of U Škripcu) remained largely obscure.

 Still, many of the individuals who took part in Artistička radna akcija found success in other bands, other forms of artistic expression or other professions altogether, such as: